What Does it Take to Be a Kindergarten Teacher?

 - Kindergarten Classroom Teacher

-There were about 154,400 jobs for Kindergarten Teacher in 2016 (in the United States).
+In 2016, there was an estimated number of 154,400 jobs in the United States for Kindergarten Teacher.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Kindergarten Teacher by 2026.
 Due to new job openings and attrition, there will be an average of 16,700 job openings in this field each year.

 The states with the most job growth for Kindergarten Teacher are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Connecticut, Vermont, or Maine.
 These states have the worst job growth for this type of profession.